 What I won’t accept however, are the attacks on the vulnerable that inevitably come when closer scrutiny is applied to government spending.

-In recent years it has become more common to see social commentators, journalists and even the government of the day rail against those who rely the most on government assistance.
+It’s common to see social commentators, journalists and even the government of the day rail against those who rely the most on government assistance.
 Common wisdom states that if they could just try a little harder they could look after themselves and no longer be a burden on the public purse.

 Because obviously they are not REALLY in need of assistance.